keshav-kaushikk/8-Sliding-Puzzle-Game/README.md

 3. **View Solution:**

     The program will display the sequence of moves needed to solve the puzzle.

+## A* Algorithm Overview

+The A* algorithm is a widely used search algorithm employed in pathfinding and graph traversal.
+It aims to find the shortest path from a start state to a goal state by efficiently exploring the search space.
+Key aspects of the A* algorithm in this implementation include:

+- **Priority Queue:**
+  - Utilizes a priority queue to manage states based on their estimated costs.

+- **Heuristic Function: Manhattan Distance**
+  - Employs the Manhattan distance heuristic to estimate the cost from the current state to the goal state.

+- **State Comparison:**
+  - States are compared based on their heuristic values, prioritizing states with lower total costs.

+- **Optimal Path Finding:**
+  - Iteratively explores states in a prioritized manner, ensuring an optimal path is found.

 ## Working of the Code